OHDSI/ETL-LambdaBuilder/docs/PREMIER/Premier_Observation.md

 # Table Name: Observation

 The observation table houses additional demographic and visit data that is housed in Premier.
 Certain ICD9, CPT, and standard charge codes map to standardized observation table concept.
-Marital status, admission information, discharge status, and patient type records are specific to Premier and map to non-standard observation table concepts.
+Marital status and patient type records are specific to Premier and map to non-standard observation table concepts.

 Additionally, procedures that occur on the same day as billing records for operation time will have operation time calculated and recorded in the observation table.